AFRL-RY/SensorCraft/guide/01_building_automatically.rst

 --------------------------------------------

 By changing a single variable in the for loop, the wall can be turned into a great wall.
+We created this `YouTube video about this chapter 01 Building Automatically - part 2. <https://youtu.be/_wT6MCsjsmg>`_.
 Simply change the build_wall method as follows:

 .. literalinclude:: ../code/01_building_automatically_part2.py
 	:pyobject: Window.build_wall